-See note 5 for exploration and evaluation assets impairment analysis.
+See note 6 for exploration and evaluation assets impairment analysis.

-The total write-off of the exploration and evaluation assets recognized in profit or loss amounts to \$Nil and \$Nil for the three and six months ended April 30, 2016 (April 30, 2015 - \$2,860,130 and \$2,862,683) respectively.
+The total write-off of the exploration and evaluation assets recognized in profit or loss amounts to \$Nil and \$Nil for the three and nine months ended July 31, 2016 (July 31, 2015 - \$1,115,460 and \$3,978,143) respectively.
 No reversal of impairment losses has been recognized for the reporting periods.
-All of the Company's secondary properties remain in the renewal process and the Company intends to continue exploration when available funding is obtained.
-As a result these properties remain fully impaired.
-Ampliación Pueblo Viejo remains the Company's flag ship property and will be further explored as soon as funding is made available and/or an exploration partner is identified.
-Management has assessed that this property is not impaired.
+All of the Company's secondary properties remain in the renewal process and the Company intends to continue exploration when, the concessions are granted and available funding is obtained.
+As a result, these properties remain fully impaired.
+During the year the renewal process was completed for the La Cueva (now Mermejal) Ampliación Pueblo Viejo (now Cabirma del Cerro) and the Ponton (now Arroyo Carpintero) concessions.
+Should the Company be successful in raising capital for an exploration program on these properties, management will assess if a reversal of impairment is appropriate.